CryptoPascal31/cyKlone/client/README.md

 Select **Complete current deposits** in the menu.
 This sends the `(work)` transactions to complete the deposit.

 ## Withdrawal
+Select **Select pool** in the menu.
+  - Choose the pool where you have deposited earlier

 Select **Update local database** in the menu.
 This download the last version of the "on-chain Merle tree" and rebuilds it locally.

 Select **Withdraw** in the menu.